xavizus/mockdata_generator/SRS.md

         </tr>
         <tr>
             <td colspan=4>
-                For rate-limit, an in-memory database is needed.
-Redis will be used.
+                For rate-limit, an in-memory database is needed for fast transactions.
+The database Redis will be used.
             </td>
         </tr>
     </tbody>